Fallen (2024 TV series)

 Fallen is an English-language romantic fantasy television series.
 It is based on the 2009 novel of the same name by Lauren Kate.
 It was developed by Silver Reel and Night Train Media for Brazil's Globoplay.
 It was first aired on Globoplay on 12 August 2024 and around the world in fall of 2024.
+In 2025, the series won the International Emmy Award for Best Kids: Live-Action programme.